transcelerate/ddf-home/use_cases.md

 The Library is a curated collection of potential use cases developed as part of the Transcelerate Digital Data Flow (DDF) initiative.
 It is a living resource intended to evolve as new capabilities, standards, and regulatory guidance emerge.
 Feedback and contributions are welcome to ensure it remains relevant and practical.

-## Purpose of the Library
-- Establish a shared understanding of the scope and benefits of Digital Study Design adoption,
+The Library strives to establish a shared understanding of the scope and benefits of Digital Study Design adoption through:
-- Provide a Rosetta Stone of definition and taxonomy for sharing Digital Study Design concepts between stakeholders, and
+- Providing a Rosetta Stone of definition and taxonomy for sharing Digital Study Design concepts between stakeholders, and by
-- Postulate a vision -- not necessarily The Vision -- of what Done looks like when USDM- compliant Digital Study Design is adopted across the clinical research ecosystem.
+- Postulating a vision -- not necessarily The Vision -- of what Done looks like when USDM-compliant Digital Study Design is adopted across the clinical research ecosystem.

-## Structure of the Library
+The Library leverages the UML Use Case format to capture proposed schemas for a Product or System of Interest by telling a story about how users interact with it to accomplish something.
+Each System of Interest describes the expected behavior (the What) but not the method or technologies needed to bring the expected behavior about (the How).
+The intent is to aid designers in understanding the System of Interest from the end user's perspective by specifying all externally visible behavior.

+The Library organizes its contents into a four-level hierarchy.
+Each level aggregates – i.e. “contains”-- elements of subsequent levels.
+Specific use cases are addressed by their full hierarchy name.

+For Example:  Study Startup: Deployment: Study Build: Form Selection

+Each System of Interest is composed of five distinct elements:
-- The Library is based upon the UML Use Case format
+- NAME: identifier for the unique collection of Use Case elements,
-- Use cases are represented as ovals broken down in to a hierarchy of Category, Class, and System of Interest.
-- Each related collection of use cases (i.e. System of Interest) captures the trigger, primary scenario, result, and key actors or systems involved.
-- To promote consistency, a Glossary is included to define the terms used throughout the library.
+- SCENARIO: a textual description of how the system initiates, what happens once initiated, and the resulting effect,
+- BOUNDARY: visually groups the use case elements into functions that define the Scenario,
+- USE CASES: the fundamental actions that occur to produce the intended result from triggering the System of Interest, and
+- ACTORS: the entities that interact with the System of Interest, either providing inputs or receiving outputs.

+The diagram below depicts the five elements within the System of Interest context:

 Please Note:
-The work presented here details common elements and examples of factors that organizations may encounter when initiating a Digital Study Design/Digital Data Flow transformation.
-It is not intended to outline the only possibilities for achieving scalable Digital Study Design and does not constitute a recommendation to adopt or approve a particular system or a systems with particular elements or features.
+1. The Library details sample elements and examples of factors that organizations may encounter when initiating a Digital Study Design/Digital Data Flow transformation.
+Each organization must decide for itself if different, alternate approaches may work better for its unique circumstances.

-Each organization must decide for itself if different, alternate approaches may work better for its unique circumstances.?The decision to consider and to proceed with a Digital Study Design/Digital Data Flow trans-formative effort is the sole prerogative and at the complete discretion of individual organizations as informed by their internal strategies, assessments, and approval processes.
+2. This Use Case Library is not intended as an endorsement of or a recommendation to adopt any particular technology, product, or platform.
+3. This Version of the Use Case Library has been published to provide stakeholders with a chance to evaluate the Use Cases and related concepts set out herein and to provide feedback on how to improve and evolve these and other Use Cases and the related content.
+TransCelerate will publish an updated version of the Use Case Library as soon as reasonably practicable after compiling and incorporated anticipated feedback from interested stakeholders.

 ## Feedback for the Use Cases
 Feedback and contributions are welcome to ensure it remains relevant and practical.
 Please click on the link below and leverage the form to submit your feedback.